voxpupuli/puppet-proxysql/README.markdown

 Name to describe the hostgroup config.
 Must be in a '`hostname`:`port`-`hostgroup_id`' format.

 ##### `hostgroup_id`
+Id of the hostgroup this server wil be configured to be part of.
+Integer value, required.

 ##### `hostname`
+Hostname of the server.
+Required.

 ##### `port`
+Port of the server.
+Required.
+Defaults to 3306.

 ##### `status`
+Status of the server.
+Should be one of the following values: 'ONLINE', 'OFFLINE_SOFT', 'OFFLINE_HARD', 'SHUNNED'.
+Defaults to 'ONLINE'.

 ##### `weight`
+Weight value of the server.
+The higher the value, the higher the probability this server will be chosen from the hostgroup.
+Integer, defaults to 0.

 ##### `compression`
+Compression value of the serer.
+If the value is greater than 0, new connections to that server will use compression.
+Integer, defaults to 0.

 ##### `max_connections`
+The maximum number of connections ProxySQL will open to this backend server.
+Even though this server will have the highest weight, no new connections will be opened to it once this limit is hit.
+Please ensure that the backend is configured with a correct value of max_connections to avoid that ProxySQL will try to go beyond that limit.
+Integer, defaults to 1000.

 ##### `max_replication_lag`
+If greater and 0, ProxySQL will reguarly monitor replication lag and if it goes beyond such threshold it will temporary shun the host until replication catch ups.
+Integer, defaults to 0.

 ##### `use_ssl`
+If set to 1, connections to the backend will use SSL.
+Values 0 or 1.
+Defaults to 0.

 ##### `max_latency_ms`
+Ping time is regularly monitored.
+If a host has a ping time greater than max_latency_ms it is excluded from the connection pool (although the server stays ONLINE.
+Integer, defaults to 0.

 ##### `comment`
+Optional comment.

 #### proxy_mysql_user